xdamah/swagger-xdamah-examples/README.md

 | 13-misc                         | A bit cluttered -includes other request types           | [link](13-misc)                  |

 In 01-first-example we are handwriting only the model class.
 We are not having any controller class code  in the project.
-It can be tedius handwriting model classes and matching them with swagger specs.
+It can be tedious handwriting model classes and matching them with swagger specs.
 In 2-first-codegen-example and thereafter we therefore demonstrate how we can rely on code generation just for the model classes.
 In the "alt" approaches demonstrating a third approach.

 ### More Details ###
 We have these swagger extensions examples of which are shown below.